lnls-sirius/docker-olog-server/README.md

 ## Running

-Execute `run-docker-olog.sh` to start a container with this image.
-This script should be used only during development.
-For production, use this image with Docker Compose, Swarm or Kubernetes, according to this [project](https://github.com/lnls-sirius/docker-olog-compose).
+To run this image, use Docker Compose, Swarm or Kubernetes configuration files provided in this [project](https://github.com/lnls-sirius/docker-olog-compose).
 Enjoy!

 ## Dockerhub